rgriola/google-search-me/COPILOT_RULES.md

 - Files are allowed 400 lines of code max, no more than 10 functions per file.
 - use ES Modules

+- any test file must begin with "test-" and routed to the test directory.

 - always use localhost:3000 for a test server, you may need to kill this first to get a fresh reload.

 ### Working Features (DO NOT BREAK):